pydata/xarray/doc/terminology.rst

 .. note::

-    The :py:class:`~xarray.Variable` class is low-level interface and can typically be ignored.
+    The :py:class:`Variable` class is low-level interface and can typically be ignored.
 However, the word "variable" appears often enough in the code and documentation that is useful to understand.

 ----